yarasaa/Clippy/README.md

 - **Launch at Login:** Have Clippy start automatically when you log in to your Mac.
 - **Modern Settings Window:** Settings are grouped under "General," "Shortcuts," and "Advanced" tabs for a cleaner and more user-friendly experience.
 - **Sleep Mode Support:** After your computer wakes from sleep, all of Clippy's features (clipboard monitoring, shortcuts, keyword expansion) are automatically restarted and continue to work seamlessly.

+### ⚡️ Performance & Optimization

+- **Efficient Loading:** With Core Data batch fetching and thumbnail caching, the app now loads and scrolls through long lists of items, especially images, much faster and with significantly less memory usage.

 ### ⌨️ Keyword Expansion (Snippet Expansion)